com-lihaoyi/Ammonite/readme.md

 ### Publishing

+- `git clean -xdf` to make sure you're building from a clean project
+- Update the `project/Constants.scala` version number to the new version
 - `sbt repl/assembly ++2.10.5 repl/assembly` to bundle the REPL as a standalone distribution
 - `sbt +published/publishLocal` or `sbt +published/publishSigned` is used for publishing.
 - Create a new release on [https://github.com/lihaoyi/Ammonite/releases] and upload the two executables for 2.11.7 an 2.10.5, as well as the `shell/src/main/resources/ammonite/shell/example-predef.scala` file.
 - Create short URLs for the 2.11.7 executable download and the `example-predef.scala` file and the readme code in `readme/Sample.scala` to use these short URLs
 - `sbt ~readme/run` builds the documentation inside its target folder, which you can view by opening `readme/target/scalatex/index.html` in your browser.
+- `git commit -am $VERSION` with the new version number, and `git tag $VERSION`
 - `git checkout gh-pages && cp -r readme/target/scalatex/* . && git commit -am . && git push` will deploy the generated documentation to Github Pages
+- Swap `project/Constants.scala` to `$NEXT_VERSION-SNAPSHOT` and commit it

 ## Issue Tags